 View images at YIVO's People of a Thousand Towns online catalog.
 Registration required -- search for "Kleck", and compare images you see for other towns.

 Historian Eugene M. Avrutin describes the development of Jewish legal status and political participation in the region, and describes some difficulties counting the Jewish population in Kletsk and environs, in an article in Jewish Social Studies, vol. 11, no. 2 (2005).

 Official business surveys give us snapshots of communities, including summaries of government, infrastructure and population, as well as listing occupations and the names of those engaged in each.
 For Kletsk: the 1929 Polish Business Directory.
-View all the data here in the original publication for Kletsk in Polish and French.
-(This JewishGen Translation Guide gives English equivalents for names of occupations.)
+(Unfortunately, at present, there does not seem to be a reliable way to link to the data.
+You'll need to follow the links.)
+This JewishGen Translation Guide gives English equivalents for names of occupations.
 View the occupation data for Kletsk on this page of the Nesvizh Study Group.

 The Kletsk Yeshiva left during W.W.II, found its way to Lakewood, NJ and has since become a highly-respected institution for advanced study

 Take a look at these family albums provided by Kletskers who are sharing their family history with us: Tarrow -- Pikoos -- Neugass.